OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ### Reverse Engineering

 Reverse engineering is the process of taking an app apart to find out how it works.
-You can do this by examining the compiled app (static analysis), observing the app during run time (dynamic analysis), or a combination of both.
+You can do this by examining the compiled app (static analysis), observing the app during runtime (dynamic analysis), or a combination of both.

 #### Tooling